cyrale/gulpfile.js/README.md

 ### Webpack

 Package javascript files into one file.
 In the template below, one task called `public` is defined and package javascript files with entrypoint defined by `src` in two files (app.js and app.min.js) stored in `build/js`.
-You can override settings of Browserify and Babel.
+You can override settings of Browserify, Babel and ESLint.

 **Template:**